An independent Research Institute

 Ulrika and Joel Citron, children of Holocaust survivors, born and raised in Sweden, have set up a foundation to support the IHRS.
 They were instrumental in facilitating the exhibit Speaking Memories – Förintelsens Sista Vittnen and in cooperation with the Ministry of Education, the Swedish version of the interactive installation Dimensions in Testimony.
 These projects were produced and curated by Judisk Kultur i Sverige and Historiska Museet, in partnership with the USC Shoah Foundation and the Auschwitz-Birkenau State Museum.

-The IHRS is under the leadership of Professor Birgitta Svensson as Chairwoman and Karin Kvist Geverts, PhD as Executive Director.
+The IHRS is under the leadership of Lecturer Lars M. Andersson as Chair and Karin Kvist Geverts, PhD as Executive Director.

 IHRS International Advisory Board